 Moving on to the question of whether solar panels manufactured in China are of lower quality than other manufacturer origins (a concern we hear frequently from homeowners), the straightforward answer is “no they are not lower quality”.
 The specific country that a solar panel is made in will have little impact on the actual quality of the product put on your roof.
 In the above table, two trends are evident:

-- The large majority of solar manufacturing occurs in Asia and the top 3 solar panel brands by market share are producing their product in China (Trina, SunPower, Yingli Solar)
+- The large majority of solar manufacturing occurs in Asia, with many top solar panel brands producing their products in China.

-- Solar panels of all ranges in quality (Economy, Standard, Premium) are made in China so there is no current correlation between the level of panel quality and whether it’s produced in China or elsewhere
+- Solar panels of all ranges in quality are made in China so there is no current correlation between the level of panel quality and whether it’s produced in China or elsewhere.

 The data table above shows that the only reason a homeowner should use country of origin to select solar panels is an external reason unrelated to quality or price, such as a desire to buy “Made in the USA” products or help stimulate American manufacturing jobs.

-Another third party resource you can use is our very own.
-In collaboration with the U.S. Department of Energy’s National Renewable Energy Laboratory (NREL), EnergySage invented its own proprietary solar panel rating system so that homeowners can easily compare their panel quality on an apples-to-apples basis (see the furthest right column in the above table).
+Another third-party resource you can use is our very own.
+In collaboration with the U.S. Department of Energy’s National Renewable Energy Laboratory (NREL), EnergySage invented its own proprietary solar panel rating system so that homeowners can easily compare their panel quality on an apples-to-apples basis.
 To learn more about our rating system, read our guide to selecting solar panels.
 Now that we’ve covered questions around whether Chinese solar panels make sense for you or not, read on for further guidance about how to get the most out of your solar shopping experience.

 Three Tips for Solar Shoppers